shree998/Campus-Expert/10-opensource-clubs/resources/starting-a-club.md

 - Are they are important deadlines for applying to become a group, and if so what are the requirements?

 You should have a good idea of who to approach to start the conversation of applying to be a recognized club.

+#### For existing club creators, who is my club?

+- What resources that you can think of right now that you have or that you will need to bring open source to your current club?
+- People want to get involved in your community, how could open source play a role in that?
+- How will integrating open source into your club affect your impact proposal?

 ## Start the conversation